WebOrigami/comics/README.md

+## Components

+- Without JavaScript, the page displays as a scrollable comic.
+- Light DOM components: components handle behavior, but no shadow DOM or styling so that the comic works without JS.

+## Narration

 This project uses Origami to generate the audio for an Origami intro video.

 The dialogue of the video is defined in [script.yaml](script.yaml).
 This contains an array of lines the virtual actors should say.
 A line starts with the name of the actor that should say the line.